beckybeauchamp1/Sample-Teach/readme.md

   $(".messages").append($("<li></li>").text(msg));
 });
 ```
-Now we have all the code written on the client side, let's update our back end to receive the message.
+Now we have all the code written on the client side, let's update our index.js file to receive the message on the backend.

 ```js
 io.on("connection", function(socket){